kestra-io/docs/docs/developer-guide/tasks/README.md

 By default, Kestra will launch each task on a fresh filesystem and on a new worker instance.

-This task will run all tasks sequentially, keeping the same filesystem, allowing the reuse of the previous task files on the next tasks, and keeping track of the execution time for each tasks.
+This task will run all tasks sequentially, keeping the same filesystem, allowing the reuse of the previous task files on the next tasks, and keeping track of the execution time for each task.
 This task is useful when working with large filesystem operations.

 ```yaml
 id: worker